Blog Tours: The Complete Guide To Virtual Book Tour Success

 Don’t underestimate the power of who you know when it comes to marketing your book.

-Some of the people you reach out to may have connections in tv, international conferences or conventions, big publishing houses, or other amazing platforms.
+Some of the people you reach out to may have connections in TV, international conferences or conventions, big publishing houses, or other amazing platforms.

 By putting yourself out there and offering upfront value to their audiences you could be taking the first meaningful step in a bigger marketing move for your books and author career.